Why We Believe Jews Need Jesus

 We are looking for more people who are willing to take the risk with us.

 Please prayerfully consider the cause of Jewish evangelism and ways to be involved: perhaps through finances, prayer, talking to your pastor about having one of our speakers, or maybe even volunteer work.
-We will gladly send more information about these opportunities.
+Find out more about all our opportunities to serve.